Skip to main content

 EMPLOYER PROTOCOL FOR MANAGING OCCUPATIONAL EXPOSURES

-OSHA’s Bloodborne Pathogens Standard (29 CFR 1910.1030) requires employers to make immediate confidential medical evaluation and follow-up available for workers who have an exposure incident.
+If a healthcare worker experiences an HIV exposure in the workplace, the person should follow OSHA’s Bloodborne Pathogens Standard (29 CFR 1910.1030), which requires employers to make immediate confidential medical evaluation and follow-up available at no cost to workers who have an exposure incident.
+Management of exposure requirements include:

 • Testing the blood of the source person